tensorchord/envd/docs/proposals/20220603-kubernetes-vendor.md

 envd CLI communicates with the API server to:

-- Register public key to the server for auth.
+- Register the public key to the server for auth.
-- Create backend environment to connect.
+- Create a backend environment to connect.
 If it is on Kubernetes, the backend environment will be run inside a pod.
 - Connect to the ssh proxy server.

 #### Reconnection